International Travel Immunizations Clinics

 - Administration fee (initial vaccine): $25

 - Administration fee for each additional vaccine: $14

-- Payment methods: cash, check or credit card (VISA and MasterCard only.
-We do not accept American Express, Discover or cards associated with healthcare flexible spending accounts.)
+- Payment methods: Cash, check or credit card (VISA, MasterCard and Discover only.
+We do not accept American Express or cards associated with healthcare flexible spending accounts.)